Creatine is one of the most popular and safe supplements in the industry. Despite this, not everyone is a fan of it.

 - Users report experiencing cramps, jitters, or tingling

-Legion Pulse Pre Workout is not for the faint of heart.
-One serving has 350mg of caffeine anhydrous.
+Legion Pulse Pre-Workout is not for the faint of heart as a serving has 350mg of caffeine anhydrous.

 If you are looking for a boost in energy, then you are definitely going to get it.
 Legion Pulse does offer caffeine-free versions, though.